Redefine the Paradigm for Soft Tissue Fixation: Tailor the implant to the patient's bone structure through SupraFusion Technology

-Utilizing ultrasonic liquefaction of a resorbable polymer, you can mould the implant to the bone, thereby optimizing fixation.
+Utilizing ultrasonic liquefaction of a resorbable polymer, you can mold the implant to the bone, thereby optimizing fixation.

 In our latest advancement, we explore the realm of ultrasonic liquefaction of resorbable polymer to enhance implant fixation.
 By leveraging patented SupraFusion® Technology and the unique features of SF Push-in Anchors, we intricately shape the implant to conform to the bone's architecture, ensuring a customized fit and optimizing the interface between implant and bone for superior fixation strength.